EvilWatermelon/Wissenskarte/README.md

-# Wissenskarte
+#First Project of my Bachelor

-This was one of my first projects @TH Köln.
-It was one of my first internship for learning programming.
+This is the first project with vanilla Java and Java Swing.